Tips for Caregivers for Vaccination Day

 · Have consumer dressed in tank top or t-shirt.
 If wearing a sweater or long sleeve, have consumer’s shoulder easily accessible prior to check-in.

-· If possible, have a preferred family member, staff, or other preferred individuals present to assist with redirecting the consumer.
+· If possible, have a preferred family member, staff, or other preferred individuals seated next to the consumer.

 · Have preferred items/activities easily accessible to use as a distraction during vaccine administration.